awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 The encryption context is not secret\.
 It appears in plaintext in [AWS CloudTrail Logs](logging-using-cloudtrail.md) so you can use it to identify and categorize your cryptographic operations\.

-An encryption context can consist of any keys and values\.
+An encryption context can consist of up to 8151 characters, including the `=` or `:` separator\.
+It can use any keys and values\.
 However, because it is not secret and not encrypted, your encryption context should not include sensitive information\.
 We recommend that your encryption context describe the data being encrypted or decrypted\.
 For example, when you encrypt a file, you might use part of the file path as encryption context\.

 The key and value in an encryption context pair must be simple literal strings\.
 They cannot be integers or objects, or any type that is not fully resolved\.
 If you use a different type, such as an integer or float, AWS KMS interprets it as a string\.